Watch out for phrases like these:

 At this point, everything Wright says has to be weighed against the evidence for the nonexistence of God that I’ve already cited.
 That means that the case for memory alteration is a lot stronger than it would be otherwise.

 Memory alteration is a real thing.
 It’s not a point-and-click process, of course.
 And it’s not something that you do consciously.
 But unconsciously, memories can be altered in order to fit your own biases and beliefs.
 (I recommend a book called Mistakes were made, but not by me.
 It discusses self-justification and unconscious memory alteration.)

 That said, the atheist here is proposing a needlessly complex theory.
-Here’ s a simpler one: Sometime before his deep religious experience, Wright heard about this passage in the Bible.
+Here’s a simpler one: Sometime before his deep religious experience, Wright heard about this passage in the Bible.
 There are over 2 billion Christians in the world, so it’s not too strange to suggest that he heard this passage from someone, at some point.
-(Or maybe he saw it on a poster, or whatever.
+(In fact, he mentions that he had read parts of the Bible in school!
+Isn’t it possible that this “unavoidable minimum” actually included the Book of John, which he later misremembered as being some other book?
+So perhaps he had read this passage before, but he didn’t realize it.
+Or maybe he saw it on a poster, or whatever.
 Somehow he encountered this passage.)
 Then he forgot about it, in the perfectly normal way of forgetting.
 Upon converting, Wright was thinking a lot about God.
-He remembered this passage, though he didn’t remember who had mentioned it to him, and assumed instead that this memory was actually the Voice of God.
+He remembered this passage, though he didn’t remember where he had first encountered it, and assumed instead that this memory was actually the Voice of God.
 He mentioned the passage to his wife, telling her that God had told him about it.
 Then he later discovered that passage in the Bible.